apache/cordova-docs/www/docs/en/3.0.0/guide/platforms/blackberry/upgrading.md

 3. Navigate to the directory where you put the downloaded source above, using a unix like terminal: Terminal.app, Bash, Cygwin, etc.

-4. Create a new project, as described in <a href="tools.html">BlackBerry Command-line Tools</a>.
+4. Create a new project, as described in BlackBerry Command-line Tools.
 This becomes the home of your updated project.

 5. Copy your project's source from the old project's `/www` directory to the new project's `/www` directory.